– The AP Exams are administered in the first 2 full weeks in May.

 9. Take AP Practice Tests

 Once you feel that you’re ready to do so, take a practice test.
 Taking a practice test can help you to determine which areas of the exam that you’ll need to devote more study time to.
-You’ll also get a feel as to what you can expect on the actual AP exam such as the format of the questions and what type of questions will be asked.
-Once you determine which area you need to work more with, you can add those areas into your study plan.
+You’ll also get a feel as to what you can expect on the actual AP exam, such as the format of the questions and what type of questions will be asked.
+Once you determine which area you need to work on more, you can add those areas into your study plan.

 10. Aim for a 3 or Higher

-The scores on the AP exams range from 1-5, 1 being “no recommendation”, or no college credit, and 5 being “extremely well qualified”.
+The AP scores range from 1-5, 1 being “no recommendation”, or no college credit, and 5 being “extremely well qualified”.
 Many colleges around the country award those who score a 3 or higher with college credit.

 AP Exams FAQ